 Australians pay thousands of dollars of their income in tax each year, and we always look forward to the time when we receive our tax refunds.
 The Australian Tax Office (ATO) however, allows for deductions to be made on certain things relating to work, charity, and superannuation.
-In this article, we’ll outline what you can and can’t claim on tax.
+In this article, we’ll outline some of the various things you can claim on tax.

 What are deductions?